Mmodarre/AzureDataFactoryHOL/Hands-on-lab/07-SmartFoodsCustomerELT/README.md

 ![](.//media/image53.png)

-> **Note:** In the Github repo under
+> **Note:** In the Github repo under ./Hands-on-lab/Part2/Appendix there
-> AzureDataFactoryHOL/Hands-on-lab/Part2/Appendix there is a file named
+> is a file named “SmartFoodsCustomerELTScript.txt” with the complete
-> “SmartFoodsCustomerELTScript.txt” with the complete solution script.
+> solution script.
+There are instructions inside the file on how to use
-> There are instructions inside the file on how to use it.
+> it.

 #### Building the pipeline for the dataflow